Jon Christopher Davis

-Jon Christopher Davis (born June 27, 1968) is an American singer-songwriter-producer whose musical style encompasses rock, soul and country.
+Jon Christopher Davis (born June 27, 1968) is an American singer, songwriter and record producer whose musical style encompasses rock, soul and country.
 His songs have been covered by Dolly Parton, Hal Ketchum, Timothy B. Schmit of the Eagles, Billy Ray Cyrus, Sherrie Austin, Tammy Cochran and various indie artists.
-His music has been featured on ABC, CBS, FOX, CMT and in USA Today, Billboard Magazine, Texas Highways and the Washington Post.
+His music has been featured on ABC, CBS, FOX, CMT and in USA Today, Billboard, Texas Highways and the Washington Post.
 His discography includes work with Vince Gill, Radney Foster, Rodney Crowell, Steve Lukather (Toto), Stan Lynch (Tom Petty and the Heartbreakers), Dann Huff (Carrie Underwood, Keith Urban) and David Z (Prince, Jonny Lang).

 Early career

 Davis began his career in 1990 by playing the Dallas bar scene.
 In 1996, he was encouraged to move to Nashville by Grammy Award-winner, Rodney Crowell.
 In 1998, Davis signed with Warner/Chappell Music where he wrote songs for major-label artists.
 The following year, he signed an artist development deal with Warner Bros.
 Records.
 After six months, the label considered the recordings to be too left of center and eventually shelved the project.
 Those self-produced recordings caught the ear of hit producer, Dann Huff, who later signed Davis to his new subsidiary label under Sony Records.